husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/5-running-ros-on-multiple-machines.md

 ```

 Callback for handling recognized objects, if ID is in accordance with
-searched object, report it to service:
+searched object, reporting it to service:

 ``` cpp
     void objectCallback(const std_msgs::Float32MultiArrayPtr &object) {